rafaqz/FieldDefaults.jl/README.md

-The process of creating defaults can be also overriden by writing methods of `get_default()`, to change defauls for all fields at once, to say, swap out all defaults for a second default field, or optionally add units from a @units tag.
-Extra kags are easy to add to a struct at definition time or afterwards, using a [@metadata](https://github.com/rafaqz/FieldMetadata.jl) macro.
+The process of creating defaults can be also overriden by writing methods of `get_default()`, to change defauls for all fields at once, to say, swap out all defaults for a second default field, or optionally add units from @units metadata.

+Extra metadata fields are easy to add to a struct at definition time or afterwards, using a [@metadata](https://github.com/rafaqz/FieldMetadata.jl) macro.

+Default values of single structs or more complex composite types can be flattened to tuples or vectors using [Flatten.jl](https://github.com/rafaqz/Flatten.jl).
+This can be combined with fieldnames, other metadata and current field values for generating tabular displays, or other uses.